-Aviva's reward principles and arrangements are designed to incentivise and reward employees for achieving stated business goals in a manner that is consistent with the Company's approach to sound and effective risk management.
-Aviva's remuneration policy is aligned to the Company's strategy, incentivises achievement of the Company's annual business plan and longer-term sustainable growth of the business, and differentiates reward outcomes based on performance and behaviour that is consistent with the Company's values.
+Aviva's reward principles and arrangements are designed to incentivise and reward employees for achieving stated business goals in a manner that is consistent with the Group's approach to sound and effective risk management.
+Aviva's remuneration policy aligns Group strategy and Executive Director (EDs) remuneration.
+The Remuneration Policy provides market competitive remuneration, and incentivises EDs to achieve the annual business plan and the Group's longer-term strategic objectives.
+Significant levels of deferral and shareholding requirements align EDs' interests with those of shareholders and aid retention of key personnel.
+Variable remuneration can be zero if performance thresholds are not met.
+Remuneration payments to directors can only be made if they are consistent with the approved Policy.